 - Q 7.
 How often are repirs done?

 - We are pioneers in meniscal repair in India and do one of the largest numbers in the country.
-This is a highly specilised surgery that not many practices offer.
+This is a highly specialised surgery that not many practitioners offer.
 We do over 200 a year.